W7k-J/W7k-J.github.io/_posts/2022-06-18-DynamoScript-AssignRoomToCeiling.md

 That’s probably the biggest change requested by many in the comments.
 At the beginning I thought it should be quick change but apparently Iron Python has some problems with using room names.

 You can access it by using .LookupParameter() and this is how I did it in the end.
-Of course you can also use dynamo to swich numbers into names - that was my first idea after having problems with "Room name".
+Of course you can also use dynamo to switch numbers into names - that was my first idea after having problems with "Room name".

 ```python